Amazon is now facing a third union vote at one of its warehouses

 That sortation center, where packages are sorted for final delivery, has about 1,500 employees total, union organizers said, and the NLRB confirmed that organizers submitted signed cards for at least 30 percent of the potential union group.

-The redo election in Alabama is because the NLRB threw out the results of the first vote last year, saying that Amazon improperly interfered.
+The redo election in Alabama is because the NLRB threw out the results of the first vote last year, saying Amazon improperly interfered.
 The first vote rejected unionization.

 Union leaders celebrated the step toward a third election, saying it’s more progress for workers’ rights.
 The unions have pushed for better pay, longer breaks and less surveillance of workers at the massive warehouses.